 The former Agency initially transferred thirty-three loan agreements as part of the approved HAT.
-There are currently sixteen remaining loans receivable as of FY 2022-23.
+There are currently eighteen loans receivable as of FY 2020-21.
 The outstanding loans are described below:

-- Five First-Time Homebuyer Loans are administered by the Housing Successor with an outstanding balance of \$204,772 as of June 30, 2023.
+- Seven First-Time Homebuyer Loans are administered by the Housing Successor with an outstanding balance of \$319,904 as of June 30, 2021.
 The loans were issued to assist low and moderate-income first-time home buyers.
-Since the former Agency's dissolution, eighteen out of twenty-one loans that had been transferred were paid off, and 2 new loans have been issued. - Eleven Developer Loans are administered by the Housing Successor with an outstanding balance of \$23,006,255 as of June 30, 2023.
+Since the former Agency's dissolution, sixteen out of twenty-one loans that had been transferred were paid off, and 2 new loans have been issued. - Eleven Developer Loans are administered by the Housing Successor with an outstanding balance of \$23,094,237 as of June 30, 2021.
 The loans were issued to develop affordable housing throughout the City.
-A total of twelve developer loans were transferred on the HAT, of which two have been paid off since dissolution.
-Additionally, a new loan to developer ROEM was added in FY 2020-21 to assist a scattered development project at two locations: 201-219 Grand Avenue and 418 Linden Avenue.
+A total of twelve developer loans were transferred on the HAT, of which, two have been paid off since dissolution.
+Additionally, a new ROEM loan was added in FY 2020-21 to assist a scattered development project located at 201-219 Grand Avenue and 418 Linden Avenue.
 The Grand Avenue development comprises 47 residential units and about 5,000 square feet of ground-floor commercial space located on former RDA property.
-The Linden Avenue development comprises 37 residential units on former City land.
+The Linden Avenue development comprises residential 37 units on former City land.
 The project is governed by a Development Agreement as well as an Affordable Housing Regulatory Agreement.
-As of October 2023, both projects have received certificates of occupancy and are currently operational.

-It is important to note that \$22.7 million of the loans receivable value is accounted for in the "Allowance for Uncollectibles", as shown in the asset balance in Table 2.
-This is because many of the loans are not due and payable unless a property is sold or other conditions are met.
+It is important to note that \$22.7 million of the loans receivable value is accounted for in the "Allowance for Uncollectible", as shown in the asset balance in Table 1.
+This is because many of the loans are not payable unless a property is sold or other conditions are met.